arnicas/interactive-vis-course/Week7/README.md

 * http://getbootstrap.com/css/
 * http://getbootstrap.com/css/#grid

 You will use it in one of your homeworks.
-I used it for the [lines_transition.html](lines_transition.html) layout.
+I used it for the [lines_transition.html](lines_transition.html) layout which admittedly is still an ugly page.

 ## Recent Interesting Things